MizaGBF/GBFLT/readme.md

 Images must have the following format:
 `assets/tabs`: 20x20 pixels, PNG format.
 `assets/buttons`: 50x50 pixels, PNG format.
+Looking for a particular boss icon?
+Check out [GBFAL](https://mizagbf.github.io/GBFAL/), then make sure to resize the image.
 Other sizes will work but might not look nice.